pubannotation/pubannotation/docs/guide.md

 *Under construction*

-This site aims to be a comprehensive guide to PubAnnotation.

 ## Motivation

-* It would be good if there is a central place where we can find annotations made to literature.
+* It would be good if there is a portal place where we can find most of the annotations made to literature.

 * It would be even better if those annotations can be accessed in various common formats.